-The Office of Financial Aid's Student Inquiry Module Online, or SIMON, is a web-based service for accessing financial aid application and award information from start to finish.
-This system is available at:
+The Financial Aid Office's Student Inquiry Module Online, or SIMON, is a web-based service for accessing financial aid application and award information from start to finish.
+This system is available through the WesPortal.
+The SIMON portal is located within Financial Aid & Student Accounts section located under Offices & Services section.
+Alternatively, SIMON may be accessed at https://netpartner.wesleyan.edu/NetPartner/NetPartnerStudent.

-https://cardinal.wesleyan.edu/NetPartnerStudent .